-Export-Import Bank of China.
-This two-year bank facility was used for working capital purposes.
-As of December 31, 2011, SMIB had drawn down US\$25 million and RMB150 million (approximately \$24 million) with The Export-Import Bank of China.
+In September 2011, SMIB entered into the Beijing USD and RMB Loan, a two-year loan facility in the principal amount of US\$25 million and RMB150 million (approximately \$24 million) with The Export-Import Bank of China.
 This two-year bank facility was used for working capital purposes.
 As of December 31, 2011, SMIB had drawn down US\$25 million and RMB150 million on this loan facility.
 The principal amount is repayable in September 2013.
 The interest rate is variable from 6.35% to 6.65%.